VERSO-UVM/ORCA/Our_Methods.md

 ## Summary
 ORCA's goals are to (1) produce impactful, accessible open source research tools by (2) training tomorrow's workforce in marketable open source skills.
 This page describes how we at ORCA achieve these two goals.
-In short, by drawing on the latest research on openness, we work with stakeholders to design research products that are open to more people from more backgrounds while create environments in which students are more likely to learn valued workplace skills.
+In short, by drawing on the latest research on openness, we work with stakeholders to design research products that are open to more people from more backgrounds while creating environments in which students are more likely to learn valued workplace skills.

 ## How We Make Research Open
 - Need research to be more open